-Erik van de Loo is Affiliate Professor of Organisational Behaviour at INSEAD, where he is Program Co-Director of “Consulting and Coaching for Change” at the INSEAD Global Leadership Centre.
-As of March 2008 he also holds the professorship "Leadership and Behavior" at the Free University Amsterdam, The Netherlands.
-He is partner and co-founder of Phyleon, Center for Leadership and Change in The Hague, The Netherlands.
+Erik van de Loo is Affiliate Professor of Organisational Behaviour at INSEAD, where he is Programme Co-Director of the Executive Master in Change.
+As of March 2008 he also holds the professorship "Leadership and Behaviour" at the Free University Amsterdam.
+He is partner and co-founder of Phyleon, Centre for Leadership and Change in The Hague.
 Phyleon is specialised in interrelated change processes on individual, group and organisational levels.

 He was involved in management development and consulting work with national and multinational corporations.
-He is specialised in the design and implementation of major change and transition processes in organisational culture and leadership.
-Helping leaders to better understand themselves in their roles and interactions with individual employees, teams and organisations.
+He specialises in the design and implementation of major change and transition processes in organisational culture and leadership, helping leaders to better understand themselves in their roles and interactions with individual employees, teams and organisations.
 He is also a coach of individual top-managers and leaders.

-He published several books, chapters and scientific articles on topics such as the clinical approach to consultation, irrational aspects of safety in industry, the organisation in the mind, organisational stress and leadership.
+He has published several books, chapters and scientific articles on topics such as the clinical approach to consultation, irrational aspects of safety in industry, the organisation in the mind, organisational stress and leadership.
 He was a columnist on personal leadership for Intermediair, a Dutch weekly journal.
-Since 2007 he is a columnist on leadership for FD, a Dutch financial journal.
+Since 2007 he has been a columnist on leadership for FD, a Dutch financial journal.